agnivomallick/message-crypt/README.md

 # message-crypt

-MessageCryptor is a privacy tool to generate encoded info and also decrypt it.
+MessageCryptor is a privacy tool to generate encoded info.

 It is the best approach to send out secret messages.